 Hirschman (1970) suggests that every member of a group can influence the group by either expressing their voice or exiting the group.
-Subsequent research has looked at exit-voiceturnover.
+Subsequent research has looked at exit-voice-loyalty from the supplier-retailer perspective (Blois, 2008).

-This paper takes an overview of the wholesaler-retailer relationship in the UK convenience sector; it considers how their approach to exit-voice-loyalty may be affecting the wholesalers'
+This paper takes an overview of the wholesaler-retailer relationship in the UK convenience sector; it considers how their approach to exit-voice-loyalty may be affecting the wholesalers' turnover.